 One of the most exciting decisions Louis C.K.'s made in the course of the show's life has been to cast Susan Kelechi Watson as Janet, Louie's ex-wife.
-Casting on TV and in the movies is almost always realistic.
-Children are cast to play children.
+Casting on TV and in the movies is almost always realistic, that is to say it aims for mimesis—a replication of the real world.
+And so children are cast to play children.
 Teens—unless you're Bianca Lawson or Brittany Snow—are cast to play teens.
 Men play men; women play women.
 And if you have an actress playing, for instance, the mother of two white children, she'll be white, or there will be some explaining done in the story.
 (TV and movies are not like theater in this regard, where casting is often used as a artistic device that doesn't feel obligated to any definition of "realism.")
 But not Louie.

 In the early days of the show, Louie's ex-wife was a white woman; there's a shot of her hands in season one.
 Watson made her first appearance in season three, and the show never felt the need to explain this change.
 C.K., who stars, writes, directs, and edits, made the decision to cast against continuity and so-called realism.
 Watson's performance got what he wanted from the character, end of discussion.